highmed/dsf-process-tutorial/README.md

+## Deprecation Notice

+This repository is no longer maintained.
+Development of the **Tutorial** process plugins has been moved to [datasharingframework/dsf-process-tutorial](https://github.com/datasharingframework/dsf-process-tutorial).

+Further information on the Data Sharing Framework can be found on the new project website: https://dsf.dev

+We would like to thank everyone who has contributed to this repository with code contributions, issues or comments.

+---

 # DSF Process Plugin Tutorial
 This repository contains exercises to learn how to implement process plugins for the [Data Sharing Framework (DSF)](https://github.com/highmed/highmed-dsf).
 The tutorial is divided into several exercises that build on each other.
 For each exercise, a sample solution is provided in a separate branch.